 - As you have now corrupted your pst file, you’ll need to run scanpst.exe to repair it.

-- When scanpst.exe has repaired your pst file, open it in Outlook and look in the Deleted Items folder or in the original folder to locate your recovered items.
+- When scanpst.exe has repaired your pst file, open it in Outlook and look in the Deleted Items folder, the original folder or the Lost and Found folder (created automatically when needed) to locate your recovered items.

 Dedicated recovery tools